Adapted with permission by National Oceanic and Aeronautic Administration.

 - Felt tip marker

-- Rain gauges measure the amount of rainfall in cubic inches.
-So your first task is to make a scale for your container that shows how many cubic inches of water are in the container.
+- Rain gauges are used to gather and measure how many inches of precipitation have fallen over a unit area during a set period of time.
+Your first task is to make a scale for your container that shows how many cubic inches of water are in the container.
 One cubic inch of water is about 3 1/4 teaspoons, so you can draw the scale on your container by pouring 3 1/4 teaspoons of water into your container, then drawing a short line at the level of the water.
 If you look closely, the top of the water will seem to be slightly curved and thickened.
 Draw your line so that it matches the bottom of the curved surface (which is called a meniscus).
 This line corresponds to a rainfall of one inch.

 - Add another 3 1/4 teaspoons of water to the container and draw another line.
 The second line corresponds to a rainfall of two inches.